What is Kindle Unlimited?

 Pros and Cons of Publishing Wide

-If you’re interested in building a long-term, sustainable career as a self-published author, I truly believe that discoverability is key.
+If you’re interested in building a long-term, sustainable career as a self-published author, discoverability is key!
 If you remain exclusive to Amazon, you’re closing yourself off from so many sales channels and avenues for discoverability.